DomenicoSacco94/blog/cv.md

 Fincons Group is a multinational software consulting firm.
 I was assigned to multiple international projects, spacing from the railway to the energy domain.

 ### Software Engineer, June 2019 – August 2020
-- Gathering the application requirements from the customer.
-- Drafting the project road map through user story mapping.
+- Drafted the project road map through user story mapping.
-- Implementing the kernel of the track topology system for the Swiss Railways.
+- Worked on the kernel of the Swiss Railways track topology system.

 ### Intern, January 2019 – June 2019
-- Implementing features on the company’s Curriculum Vitae Knowledge Base.
+- Implemented features on the company’s Curriculum Vitae Knowledge Base.
-- Working on the billing system for the Italian National Methane Company.
+- Worked on the billing system for the Italian National Methane Company.

 Technologies used: Java, Spring Boot, Angular 7, Kubernetes, Amazon AWS, Openshift, Git, OpenAPI, Jenkins, Docker, C#, SQL, MyBatis, Windows CLI and SVN.